Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 You can choose one or more options by typing the displayed number separated by space.
 For example the input '2 5 7' will rotate the images by 90 degrees, randomly flip left or right and randomly change the hue.
 Type '1' or click enter to skip the augmentation.
 You can also delete your augmentations by typing '11'. <br />
-The values of hue, saturation, brightness and contrast can be changed in [**augmentation.py**](python/augmentation.py).
+The values of hue, saturation, brightness and contrast can be changed in [**augmentation.py**](python/augmentation.py). <br />
+Keep in mind that augmentation will be applied to every image and stored on your hard drive.
+Therefore, choosing many options on a big dataset can lead to a huge amount of time needed.
+If you want to add or change any augmentations you have to delete all augmentations first.

 **GUI version:** Select the augmentations via checkboxes.

 ### Label options
 A label file is used for assigning your folders names in form of a string.
-You can either provide a labels file in form of a csv or create a labels file with a built-in function in the code.
+You can create a labels file with a built-in function in the code.
 If you choose to create the labels file via the built-in function you have to provide a name for each folder.
 Alternatively you can press enter without providing a name.
 In this case the label name for the folder will be the same as the folder name itself.